Whether to welcome in the new year, or to recharge mid-year, an at home yoga retreat is the perfect solution for your mental health and well-being.

 If you’re struggling to fall asleep, listen to a guided meditation.
 You can find several in the resource library.

-other ideas for an at home retreat
+more ideas for your home retreat

 - Create a spiritual or religious retreat by including spiritual texts, studying the Bible or a devotional book.
 Use quiet time for prayer and reflection.
 Listen to spiritual or worship music.